-Between 1978 and 1986 Roger Wrench breathed significant quantities of asbestos when employed as a boiler man fitter by International Computers Ltd. In 2007 he contracted mesothelioma.
+Between 1978 and 1986 RW breathed significant quantities of asbestos when employed as a boiler man fitter by International Computers Ltd. In 2007 he contracted mesothelioma.
 On 30 May 2008 he was admitted to a Hospice in Sussex and was cared for there on a charitable basis until his death on 12 June 2008.

 For the third time in recent months, partner Rodney Nelson-Jones has succeeded in recovering damages in respect of such care.
 A cheque for £6,200 has been sent to the Hospice and gratefully received.